zokradonh/kopano-docker/README.md

 - make sure that you are running a recent enought version of Docker and [Docker Compose](https://docs.docker.com/compose/install/)
 - clone this repository to your local disk
-- run `git submodule update --init --recursive` from within the checkout to also clone submodules
 - run `setup.sh`
   - this script will ask you a few questions about your environment.
   - If you are just interested in the demo environment you can accept the default values by pressing `Enter` on each question
-  - afterwards it builds a local image for the demo LDAP and the reverse proxy
+  - afterwards it builds a local image for the demo LDAP
 - now run `docker-compose up` and you will see how the remaining Docker images are pulled and then everything is started
-- after startup has succeeded you can access the Kopano WebApp by going to `https://webapp.kopano.demo` (if you have given a differing LDAP Domain name then it will be `https://webapp.your.domain`).
+- after startup has succeeded you can access the Kopano WebApp by going to `https://kopano.demo/webapp`
-- you can also access phpLDAPadmin by going to `https://ldap.kopano.demo`
+- you can also access phpLDAPadmin by going to `https://kopano.demo/ldap-admin`

-**Note:** For the reverse proxy to work you need to make sure that the given domain resolves to the reverse proxy.

 **Note:** There have been reports about the ldap demo not starting up on MacOS.
 It is recommended to use a Linux OS if you want to use the bundled LDAP image.